angular/angular/aio/content/guide/creating-libraries.md

 * Components should expose their interactions through inputs for providing context, and outputs for communicating events to other components.

+* Check all internal dependencies.
+   * For custom classes or interfaces used in components or service, check whether they depend on additional classes or interfaces that also need to be migrated.
+   * Similarly, if your library code depends on a service, that service needs to be migrated.
+   * If your library code or its templates depend on other libraries (such as Angular Material, for instance), you must configure your library with those dependencies.

+* Consider how you provide services to client applications.

    * Services should declare their own providers (rather than declaring providers in the NgModule or a component), so that they are *tree-shakable*.
 This allows the compiler to leave the service out of the bundle if it never gets injected into the application that imports the library.
 For more about this, see [Tree-shakable providers](guide/dependency-injection-providers#tree-shakable-providers).

-* If you register global service providers or share providers across multiple NgModules, use the [`forRoot()` and `forChild()` patterns](guide/singleton-services) provided by the [RouterModule](api/router/RouterModule).
+   * If you register global service providers or share providers across multiple NgModules, use the [`forRoot()` and `forChild()` design patterns](guide/singleton-services) provided by the [RouterModule](api/router/RouterModule).

-* Check all internal dependencies.
-   * For custom classes or interfaces used in components or service, check whether they depend on additional classes or interfaces that also need to be migrated.
-   * Similarly, if your library code depends on a service, that service needs to be migrated.
-   * If your library code or its templates depend on other libraries (such a Angular Material, for instance), you must configure your library with those dependencies.
+   * If your library provides optional services that might not be used by all client applications, support proper tree-shaking for that case by using the [lightweight token design pattern](guide/lightweight-injection-tokens).

+{@a integrating-with-the-cli}

-## Reusable code and schematics
+## Integrating with the CLI using code-generation schematics

 A library typically includes *reusable code* that defines components, services, and other Angular artifacts (pipes, directives, and so on) that you simply import into a project.
-A library is packaged into an npm package for publishing and sharing, and this package can also include [schematics](guide/glossary#schematic) that provide instructions for generating or transforming code directly in your project, in the same way that the CLI creates a generic skeleton app with `ng generate component`.
+A library is packaged into an npm package for publishing and sharing.
+This package can also include [schematics](guide/glossary#schematic) that provide instructions for generating or transforming code directly in your project, in the same way that the CLI creates a generic new component with `ng generate component`.
-A schematic that is combined with a library can, for example, provide the Angular CLI with the information it needs to generate a particular component defined in that library.
+A schematic that is packaged with a library can, for example, provide the Angular CLI with the information it needs to generate a component that configures and uses a particular feature, or set of features, defined in that library.

-What you include in your library is determined by the kind of task you are trying to accomplish.
-For example, if you want a dropdown with some canned data to show how to add it to your app, your library could define a schematic to create it.
-For a component like a dropdown that would contain different passed-in values each time, you could provide it as a component in a shared library.

-Suppose you want to read a configuration file and then generate a form based on that configuration.
-If that form will need additional customization by the user, it might work best as a schematic.
-However, if the forms will always be the same and not need much customization by developers, then you could create a dynamic component that takes the configuration and generates the form.
-In general, the more complex the customization, the more useful the schematic approach.

-{@a integrating-with-the-cli}

-## Integrating with the CLI

-A library can include [schematics](guide/glossary#schematic) that allow it to integrate with the Angular CLI.
+One example of this is Angular Material's navigation schematic which configures the CDK's `BreakpointObserver` and uses it with Material's `MatSideNav` and `MatToolbar` components.

+You can create and include the following kinds of schematics.

 * Include an installation schematic so that `ng add` can add your library to a project.